+Accelerator, Service Brake, Parking Brake, and Inching

-• Operate service and parking brakes, all hydraulic controls: lift, tilt and auxiliary (if installed), accelerator, directional controls and steering system.
-Be sure all controls operate freely and return to neutral properly.
-Check the service brake system.
-Push the brake pedal down fully and hold.
-The brakes should be applied before the pedal reaches the floorplate.
-If the pedal continues to creep downwards report the failure immediately.
-DO NOT OPERATE THE TRUCK UNTIL THE BRAKES ARE REPAIRED.
+- 1. Push the brake pedal down fully and hold.
+The brakes should apply before the pedal reaches the floorplate.
+If the pedal continues to creep downwards, report the failure immediately.
+DO NOT OPERATE THE TRUCK UNTIL THE BRAKES ARE REPAIRED. - 2.
+Make sure the truck accelerates smoothly. - 3.
+Depress the inching pedal and depress the accelerator to see if the transmission disengages properly. - 4.
+Check the function of the parking brake.
+Apply and then put truck in gear and accelerate to insure that brake holds.
+Park the truck on a grade and apply the parking brake.

-Parking Brake Control

-Service Brake Pedal

-• Check the function of the parking brake.
-Release, then reapply and then put truck in gear and accelerate to insure that brake holds.

-• To check parking brake holding capability, park the lift truck on a grade and apply the parking brake.
 The parking brake should hold a lift truck with rated load on a 15% grade.

-Do not operate a lift truck if the service or parking brakes are not operating properly
+Do not operate a lift truck if the service or parking brakes are not operating properly.

-Lift Mechanisms and Controls...
+Lift Mechanisms and Controls

-• Check the function of the lift system and controls with the hydraulic pump (engine) running.

-• Pull back on the tilt control lever and hold until the upright reaches the full back tilt position.
+- 1. Check the function of the lift system and controls with the hydraulic pump (engine) running. - 2.
+Pull back on the tilt control lever and hold until the upright reaches the full back tilt position.
 Push forward on the lever to return the upright to the vertical position.
 Release the lever.

-Be sure that there is adequate overhead clearance before raising the upright. • Pull back on the lift control lever and raise the fork carriage to full height.
+Be sure that there is adequate overhead clearance before raising the upright.

+3. Pull back on the lift control lever and raise the fork carriage to full height.
 Watch the upright assembly as it rises.
-All movements of the upright, fork carriage and lift chains must be even and smooth, without binding or jerking.
+All movements of the upright, fork carriage, and lift chains must be even and smooth, without binding or jerking.
 Watch for chain wobble or looseness; the chains should have equal tension and move smoothly without noticeable wobble.
 Release the lever.